plotly/plotlyjs.jl-docs/julia/embedding-graphs-in-html.md

 #### Saving An HTML in Julia

 Plotly graphs can be embedd in any HTLM page.
-This includes [iPython notebooks](https://plotly.com/ipython-notebooks/), [Wordpress sites](https://wordpress.org/plugins/wp-plotly), dashboard, blogs and more.
+This includes [Wordpress sites](https://wordpress.org/plugins/wp-plotly), dashboard, blogs and more.

 To export a plot as html, use the `PlotlyBase.to_html` method passing in an IO buffer and the `plot` attribute of